-- b.
-Activities that already have funding but require additional funding for scale-up; - c.
-Field-level implementation requiring funding; - d.
-Facilitation/management/policy work with additional funding needs; and - e.
-No additional resources required since funding is found in another budget - 2) Data were collected on expenditure/budget and/or unit costs of activities from different sources: government Ministries such as Public Health (MoPH); Agriculture, Irrigation and Livestock (MAIL); Women's Affairs (MoWA); Labor, Social Affairs, Martyrs and Disabled (MoLSAMD), Rural Rehabilitation and Development (MRRD) and Education (MoE), as well as agencies such as UNICEF, the Food and Agriculture Organization of the United Nations (FAO), WFP, the World Health Organization (WHO), the European Union, the United States Agency for International Development (USAID) and nongovernment organizations (NGOs). - 3) For activities with unit costs per beneficiary, unit costs were multiplied by the number of beneficiaries for each activity. - 4) For activities that were classified as facilitation/management/policy requiring additional funding, the aggregate cost of hiring a consultant to conduct the activity was estimated. - 5) For other activities that do not have the cost per beneficiary, such as delivering social and behavior change communication through multisectoral platforms, the aggregate amount (\$660,000) is used. - 6) The cost of activities was then summed to get total costs to be funded through the off-budget, costs of unfunded activities, cost by strategic objectives and cost by result as well as disaggregate between nutrition-specific and nutrition-sensitive activities. - 7) The funding gap was calculated by subtracting the cost of unfunded activities from total costs.
+- 1) Each activity was categorized by its funding status, specifically: - a.
+Already has funding under the relevant Ministry's work plan; - b.
+Activities that already have funding but require additional funding for scaling-up - c.
+Field level implementation requiring funding - d.
+Facilitation/management/policy work with additional funding needs - e.
+No additional resources required since funding is found in another budget - 2) Data were collected on expenditure/budget and/or unit costs of activities from different sources: ministries such as MOPH, MAIL, MOWA, MoLSAMD, MRRD, and MoE, and agencies such as UNICEF, FAO, WFP, WHO, EU, USAID, and NGOs. - 3) For activities with unit costs per beneficiary, unit costs were multiplied by the number of beneficiaries for each activity. - 4) For activities that were classified as facilitation/management/policy requiring additional funding, the aggregate cost of hiring a consultant to conduct the activity was estimated.

+- 5) For other activities that do not have the cost per beneficiary such as delivering social and behaviour change communication through multi-sectoral platforms, the aggregate amount (\$660,000) is used. - 6) The cost of activities were than summed to get total costs to be funded through the off-budget, costs of unfunded activities, cost by strategic objectives and cost by result as well as disaggregate between nutrition-specific and nutrition-sensitive activities. - 7) The funding gap was calculated by subtracting the cost of unfunded activities from total costs.

-Data collection
+Data Collection

-After the activities were elaborated, stakeholders were approached and bilateral meetings were held with relevant Ministries and partners to estimate the resource requirements for each activity.
-The country-based study team worked with the relevant Ministries, such as MoPH, MAIL and MRRD, as well as partners to collect the required information, in particular to review the existing budgetary information to determine how the ingredients or how much activities would cost, which of the activities were already funded and which were in their work plans as part of the routine budgets.
+After the activities were elaborated, stakeholders were approached and bilateral meetings were held with relevant ministries and partners to estimate the resource requirements for each activity.
+The country base study team worked with the relevant Ministries such as MOPH, MAIL and MRRD as well as partners to collect the required information, in particular to review the existing budgetary information, to determine how the ingredients or how much activities would cost, which of the activities were already funded, and which were in their work plans as part of the routine budgets.
 Hence, costing in Afghanistan was an iterative and interactive, inclusive process.